needle-tools/needle-engine-support/documentation/xr.md

  > — #madewithneedle by Katja Rempel 💚

 2. **Using camera access and custom algorithms on iOS devices.**
-   It's to request camera image access and run custom algorithms to determine device pose.
+   One can request camera image access and run custom algorithms to determine device pose.
-   While we don't provide built-in components for this, here's a few references to libraries and frameworks that we want to try in the future:
+   While we currently don't provide built-in components for this, here's a few references to libraries and frameworks that we want to try in the future:
    - [AR.js ⇡](https://github.com/AR-js-org/AR.js) (open source)
    - [Mind AR ⇡](https://github.com/hiukim/mind-ar-js) (open source)
    - [8th Wall ⇡](https://www.8thwall.com/) (commercial)